SherazKhan/cluster-clyde/README.md

 # cluster-clyde
-Easy to use tool for quickly deploying EC2 clusters on AWS - primarily focused for use with Dask Distributed
+Easy to use tool for quickly deploying temporary EC2 clusters on AWS
+- primarily focused for use with Dask Distributed for now.

 ---

-# Under development.
+# Under development, not suitable for use.